NGO-Algorithm-Audit/Bias_scan/README.md

 ### Case study 1 – BERT-based disinformation classifier (Twitter data set)
 ![image](./images/Bias_scan_BERT_disinfo_classifier.png)

-Statistical significant feature differences between cluster with most negative bias (cluster 4, bias=-0.27) and rest of dataset.
-More details can be found [here](https://github.com/NGO-Algorithm-Audit/Bias_scan/blob/master/HBAC_scan/HBAC_BERT_disinformation_classifier.ipynb).
+Statistical significant differences in features between cluster with most negative bias (cluster 4, bias=-0.27) and rest of dataset:
 | feature         | difference | p-value |
 |-----------------|------------|---------|
 | verified        | 0.53468    | 0.00000 |
 | sentiment_score | 0.95686    | 0.00005 |
 | #URLs           | -0.74095   | 0.00005 |
+More details can be found [here](https://github.com/NGO-Algorithm-Audit/Bias_scan/blob/master/HBAC_scan/HBAC_BERT_disinformation_classifier.ipynb).

 #### Conclusion
 Tweets of users with a verified profile, above average sentiment score and below average number URLs used in their tweets are classified significantly more often as disinformation by the BERT-based classifier.
 Next, with the help of subject matter experts a qualitative assessment is needed to examine the measured quantitative disparities further.